What We Do

 How We Do It

 The Sheen Mount School Governing Body is divided into three committees, Resources, Standards and Pastoral.
-Committees meet twice a term.
 The Full Governing Body, as well as each Committee, meets at least once a term, with meetings held more frequently as needed.